obscraft23/SlimeChunkFinderAddonBE/README.md

 <br>The minimap rotates according to the player's view direction.
 The red triangle marker represents the north direction.

 4. **Infomation panel**
-<br> If you are in swamp or mangrove swamp, two of the slimw spawnable biomes, "OK!" is displayed in "biome".
+<br> If you are in swamp or mangrove swamp, two of the slime spawnable biomes, "OK!" is displayed in "biome".
 <br> If you are in a slime chunk, "OK!" is displayed in "chunk".

 <img src="docs/explain01.png" width=700>